 Summer Undergraduate Research Fellowship (SURF)

 Fellows gain experience in modern research techniques and plan and execute an experimental strategy to answer a scientific question.
-The program introduces students to the kinds of projects encountered during postgraduate research training and fosters an understanding of the planning, discipline, and teamwork involved in the pursuit of answers to current questions in the biological sciences.
-At the end of the program, fellows present their research during a poster session.
+SURF introduces students to the kinds of projects encountered during postgraduate research training and fosters an understanding of the planning, discipline, and teamwork involved in the pursuit of answers to current questions in the biological sciences.
+At the end of the SURF Program, fellows present their research during a poster session.

 In addition to laboratory research, fellows attend weekly seminars given by UT Southwestern faculty members.
 Informal discussions about careers in science and graduate training are also scheduled.

 Approximately 85 fellows participate in the summer research program.
 Fellows are assigned to a laboratory and research project according to their previous training and research interests.

 - Cancer Biology

 - Cell Biology

 - Integrative Biology

 - Mechanisms of Disease